richardhoehn/meetup.franklindev.flutter/README.md

 Whether you're an experienced developer or new to cross-platform development, this session strives to provide a basic understanding of Flutter's capabilities and advantages and a practical example of its application.
 Join us to discover how Flutter can enhance your development process and help you create high-quality, cross-platform applications.

 ## Agenda
-11:45: Eat and Hang out
+11:45: Eat and Hang out<br>
-12:00: Welcome, announcements
+12:00: Welcome, announcements<br>
-12:10: Presentation
+12:10: Presentation<br>
 1:00 Meetup ends

 ## Location
-Williamson, Inc - Williamson County Chamber
+Williamson, Inc - Williamson County Chamber<br>
-4031 Aspen Grove Dr., Suite 630
+4031 Aspen Grove Dr., Suite 630<br>
 Franklin, TN 37067

 ## Presenter Bio